 Using a pencil and a ruler, measure and draw a square in the middle of the 18×18 inch square, 3/4 inch plywood.
 This is where you’ll put your 4×4, 2.5 feet tall wood post.
-Draw lines extending from each corner of your square to the corners of your plywood, so it would look like a big “X” mark.
-Do the same at the back of the plywood.
-Apply some wood glue inside the first square you drew then attach the wood post to it and hold.
-Clean any excess wood glue around the wood post.
+Draw lines extending from each corner of your square to the corners of your plywood, so it looks like a big “X”.
+Do the same on the back of the plywood.
+Apply wood glue inside the first square you drew then attach the wood post to it and hold.
+Clean any excess wood glue from around the wood post.

-Check if the wood glue is already dry by trying to lift the wood post.
-If the wood post does not come out of the scratching post plywood base, turn it over.
-Drill four holes through the second square you drew and in your wood post.
-Put the long wood screws in the holes to make sure that the wood post is securely attached to the plywood.
+Check to see whether the wood glue is dry by trying to lift the wood post.
+If the wood post doesn’t come away from the plywood base, turn it over.
+Drill four holes through the second square you drew, into your wood post.
+Screw the long wood screws into the holes to make sure that the wood post is securely attached to the plywood.

-Decorative wood trims are sold for about $3 each at hardware supply and some hobby stores.
-4 pieces decorative wood trims are needed for this DIY cat scratching post project.
-You can save some money if you just buy a single, long piece of decorative wood from hardware supply stores then cut it to the length of your plywood base.
-Keep the excess for other future DIY projects.
+Decorative wood trims are sold for about $3 each at hardware supply stores and you’ll need 4 pieces for this DIY cat scratching post project.
+You can save money by buying a single, long piece of decorative wood from a hardware supply store then cutting it to the length of your plywood base.
+Keep the excess for future DIY projects.

 Using the miter box and the hacksaw, make your first angled score on the decorative trim.
 Make sure the angles you make are pointing away instead of pointing inwards the wood for the corners to match up.
-The use of a hacksaw for this project produces smoother edges than with using a regular hand saw.
+Using a hacksaw for this project produces smoother edges thana regular hand saw.
 For a guide and some tips on how to use the mitre box, check out this video.

 If using a long decorative trim, place your first angled cut against your plywood base bottom.
-Mark the decorative trim using a pencil to the edge of the plywood base.
+Mark the decorative trim to the edge of the plywood base using a pencil.
 This will be where your next angled cut is.
 Line up the mark in your miter box and cut the next angle.
 Remember that it should be pointing away from the plywood before you start to cut.
-Put some glue on your first decorative trim and press it against your DIY cat scratching post plywood base.
-Secure it with trim screws or trim nails.
-Repeat the process until you finish putting decorative trims on all side of the plywood base.
+Glue your first decorative trim onto DIY cat scratching post plywood base.
+Secure it with trim screws or nails.
+Repeat the process until you finish putting decorative trims on all sides of the plywood base.

 Is your decorative cap made of wood?
 If yes, you can put it now.
 Apply wood stain on the entire DIY cat scratching post and let it sit overnight.

 Remember not to use materials with textures that you want to be off-limits for your cats.
-If you don’t want them scratching your carpet, don’t use it in this project. but if it is ok with you, then add carpet to the base for decorative purposes.
+If you don’t want them scratching your carpet, don’t use it in this project.
+If it is OK with you, add carpet to the base for decoration.
 Just cut a rug 18×18 inch square with a 4×4 inch square hole in the center.
-To attach the rug, cut one side up to one of the corners of the center square so you can wrap the rug around the wood post.
-Or you can just insert the whole post in the center hole, basically like what you do when wear your shirt to your head.
-However way you do it, secure the rag to the plywood base with some wood glue.
+To attach the rug, cut from one corner to the corner of the center square and wrap the rug around the wood post.
+Or you can just insert the whole post through the center hole, like what you do whenyou pull your shirt over your head.
+However you do it, secure the rag to the plywood base with some wood glue.

-Get the sisal rope then attach one end to the bottom of the wood post with the use of a hammer and a trim screw.
+Aattach one end of the sisal rope to the bottom of the wood post with a hammer and a trim screw.
 Wrap the sisal rope securely around the wood post.
-Use a nail to tack the sisal rope down to make sure that the wood post is completely covered to the top.
+Use a nail to tack the sisal rope down and make sure that the wood post is completely covered to the top.
 Secure this end with another trim screw.
-You can finish it up or not with a metal cap for decoration.
+You can finish it with a metal cap for decoration.

-Now let your them try and enjoy your beautiful creation.
+Now let your kitties try and enjoy your beautiful creation.
 A lovely and heavy-duty DIY cat scratching post!